Smart Farming: How Technology Adds Value to Agriculture

 Precision Livestock Farming

-Precision livestock farming (PLF) aims to use modern technology to automatically monitor the health, welfare and environmental impact of livestock in real time.
-With PLF, farmers will be able to identify any deviations at early stages and address them before they cause major issues on the farm.
+Precision livestock farming (PLF) aims to use modern technology to automatically monitor the health, welfare, and environmental impact of livestock in real-time.
+With PLF, farmers will be able to identify any deviations at early stages and address them before they cause significant issues on the farm.
 PLF can help improve overall production efficiency significantly.

 Drones can help farms of any scale get precise and timely information on every aspect of the well-being of the crops.
 Drones can collect information on plant health, count, disease, weed, drainage, water and more.
 What’s more, drones can facilitate precision farming tasks like spraying, protecting plants and sowing.
 By incorporating the drone technology with high-resolution cameras, farmers can monitor conditions like irrigation, fertilization, pests and diseases closely.